The Lass of Roch Royal: Collected versions

 Who's gonna be your little man?

 Who's gonna glove your little hand?

 Who's gonna shoe your little foot?

 Who's gonna kiss your little lips?

+Versions which omit the cruel mother have been collected in Indiana as "Who Will Shoe Your Pretty Little Foot" and from an unspecified location in USA as "The True Lover's Farewell!".

 There are longer versions, notably Jean Ritchie's "Fair Annie of Lochroyan", which fairly accurately tells the story, ending with a quatrain: